 The Company enters into forward foreign exchange contracts to hedge certain operational cash flow exposures resulting from changes in foreign currency exchange rates that are expected to occur and affect profit or loss in the 12 months from the reporting date.
-These forward foreign exchange currency contracts have maturity dates that coincide within the expected occurrence of these transactions.
+These forward foreign exchange currency contracts have maturity dates that fall within the expected occurrence period of these operational transactions.